Hasti-Jalali/Monitoring-HTTP-Endpoints/README.md

-# Monitoring-HTTP-Endpoints

-In this exercise, we embark on developing a service in Python to monitor HTTP endpoints.
-Our goal is to track the response status codes of these endpoints at configurable time intervals (such as every 30 seconds, 1 minute, 5 minutes).
-By sending HTTP requests to the specified endpoints, our service captures and records the status code reports.
-Each URL is assigned an error threshold, indicating the maximum acceptable number of errors.
-Once this threshold is surpassed, our service generates alerts for the respective user associated with the URL.
-Successful HTTP calls are determined by response status codes falling within the 2xx range, while unsuccessful calls are identified by non-2xx status codes.
-Through this exercise, you will gain practical experience in developing a monitoring system that ensures the health and reliability of HTTP endpoints while providing real-time alerts for effective issue resolution.
+# HTTP Endpoint Monitoring Service

+This project is a Python-based HTTP endpoint monitoring service that tracks the response status codes of specified URLs at customizable time intervals.
+It sends HTTP requests to the provided endpoints, records the response status codes, and generates alerts if the error threshold is exceeded.

+## Features

+- Configurable time intervals for monitoring (e.g., 30 seconds, 1 minute, 5 minutes)
+- Tracks and records response status codes of HTTP endpoints
+- Customizable error threshold for each URL
+- Generates alerts when the error threshold is surpassed
+- Differentiates between successful (2xx) and unsuccessful (non-2xx) HTTP calls